Start here

 anchors:createscope (mint one at/w/<workspace>/keysafter signing in). - A

-matter_slugin your workspace — the namespace each receipt files under. - A SHA-256 fingerprint, or a list of
+folder_slugin your workspace — the namespace each proof files under. - A SHA-256 fingerprint, or a list of

 Standard mode (single fingerprint)